 Leaving early

-Living with uncertainty is part and parcel of exploration and development but this doesn’t mean that you can’t plan.
-The reality is that the uncertainty is with the outcome of each phase, not with the project management process, where one well defined step follows another.
+Living with uncertainty is part and parcel of exploration and project development but this doesn’t mean that you can’t plan.
+The uncertainty is with the outcome of each phase, it is not with the project management process, where one well defined step follows another.
 For the most part, when decisions are made they follow a pattern – a round of drilling is completed, results are assessed and are used to inform a go / no go decision for the next step.
 Likewise, there is a conscious decision to start a scoping study, to progress to a feasibility study or to put a project on the shelf.

 If you have done a good job with your community engagement you will have explained the unpredictable nature of your project and the industry.
 Even so, your departure from the site – whether it is for the season, until the market recovers or for good – will be a shock for the community.
 Leaving on good terms will be critical for the future of the project and can seriously affect your company reputation as well as that of the industry.